sanskrit/learnsanskrit.org/content/guide/nominals-2/number-words.md

 {ex

 [paJca] pANdavAH
-The [five] sons of Pandu
+the [five] sons of Pandu

 }

 Sanskrit's number words generally follow the patterns of the stems we have seen already.
-Many of these number words have no gender.
-That is, they are the same regardless of the gender of the noun they describe:
+Many of these number words are the same regardless of the gender of the noun they describe:

 {ex

+paJca pANdavAH
+the five sons of Pandu (masculine)

 paJca phalAni
-five fruits
+five fruits (neuter)

 paJca nadyaH
-five rivers
+five rivers (feminine)

 }